django/dsf-working-groups/active/security.md

 The responsibilities of a Report Triager are as follows:

-- Acknowledge incoming reports
+- Acknowledge report received
-- Initial triage
+- Initial assessment
-- Request help from experts if necessary
+- Request help from team/experts if necessary
-- Complete triage
+- Progress to resolution
-- Facilitate hand-off with team member to own the report through resolution
+    - For valid reports, hand-off to team member to own the report
-- For invalid reports, the following are included:
+    - For invalid reports, communicate with reporter
-    - Communicate with reporter

 ## Future membership